-We have a School Council and Play Leaders in order to give children the opportunity to ‘have their say’ about school life.
+We have an active School Council and junior Play Leaders in order to give children the opportunity to ‘have their say’ about school life.
 If children have an idea for a new or different extra-curricular activity they can suggest it to their School Council member.

 We know that successful partnerships between parents/carers and school are vital to ensure that every child is nurtured and supported to achieve the very best that they can.
 Good communication is key to getting this right.